clarkfitzg/phd_research/notes/checkpoint.md

 - In a 2015 talk creator Jeff Bezanson didn't seem to think vectorization was important.
 But it's still there in the language, and doesn't seem to be going anywhere.

+## Miscellaneous notes

+Rather than writing a compiler, "_you should learn how to enhance whatever existing language you have with one or more preprocessors_" - Software Tools by Kernighan and Plauger.

+There's very little multicore in R's C code.
+In 2010 Luke Tierney added OpenMP to `colsums` in base R. `data.table` does all kinds of things in C code to get speed, and it's quite fast.